holidaycheck/liam/README.md

 **liam** is a simple wrapper around tasks which you would like to run periodically or in response to specific events happening inside your project.
 What it can do?
 Examples how it can be used:

-* Update JIRA issue label when coresponding PR will be closed/repoened/etc
+* Update JIRA issue label when corresponding PR will be closed/reopened/etc
 * Fetch list of tasks which are currently in-progress on your Trello board and post that list to Slack channel
 * Use Twilio Voice API to call someone who broke master build
 * etc.